iDoor-Technologies/productfiles/README.md

 # iDoor Product Files
 This repo contains all iDoor product files.

-To download them you can go through this, or to make life easier, go to our [documentation page](https://idoortechnologies.ddns.net/docs/download/)
+To download them you can go through this, or to make life easier, go to our [download page](https://idoortechnologies.ddns.net/docs/download/)